CUCyber/presentations/misc/hacking-history.md

 1. an adherent of the technology and programming subculture
 2. someone who is able to subvert computer security

+### Secrets & Lies - Bruce Shneier

+* Defines Security in terms of Properties of Systems:
+	- Complex
+	- Interactive with Other Systems
+	- Emergent Properties
+	- Has "Bugs" - Bad Emergent Properties

+Note:
+Emergent Properties: systems do things that are not anticipated by the user.
+Could be good or bad.
+"In philosophy, systems theory, science, and art, emergence occurs when "the whole is greater than the sum of the parts," meaning the whole has properties its parts do not have.
+These properties come about because of interactions among the parts " -Wikipedia

+# The Difficulty of Securing Systems

+* Proving System Security is attempting to prove a Null Hypothesis
+* Impossible to prove that a system is secure, only to prove that its insecure

+Note:
+A system being secure is based on a null hypothesis: its impossible to prove that a system is secure, its only possible to prove that its insecure.
+Just as in software testing in general, where its impossible to prove that a piece of code contains no bugs.
+Disproving the null hypothesis proves nothing; the best you can say about a system is that "noone has been able to prove that its insecure."

+# Computer Security

+* General Computer Security defined
+* 3 Aspects:
+	1. Confedentiality
+	2. Integrity
+	3. Availability

+Note:
+General Computer Security: "The prevention and/or detection of unauthorized actions by users of a computer System."
+Confidentiality: Stop unauth. users from reading sensitive info
+Integrity: Every piece of data is as the last authroizd modifier left it.
+Availability: The property that a prodyct's services are accessible when needed and without undue delay," or "the property of being accessible and usable upon demand by an authorized entity."

 ## Older than Old-School Hacking